I co-authored a book called "The Knowledge Map of SRE."

 • 8.4.3 Centralized

-• 8.5 How to Choose an SRE Implementation Model and Pattern
+• 8.5 How to Choose an Implementation Model and Pattern for SRE

-• 8.5.2 Selecting the right SRE implementation model and pattern for your organization
+• 8.5.2 Select an SRE implementation model and pattern that suits your organization

-• 8.5.3 Summary of SRE implementation models and patterns
+• 8.5.3 Summary of SRE implementation models and pattern selection methods

 • 8.6 Summary

-It is explained in the bookThree organizational patternsandThree SRE implementation modelsThis is a summary based on my own experience.
+It is explained in the book.Three organizational patternsandThree SRE implementation modelsThis is based on my own experiences.

 Three organizational patterns

-• Product-specific pattern: SRE team dedicated to a single product
+• Product-focused pattern: The SRE team is dedicated to a single product.

-• Cross-product patterns: SRE team responsible for multiple products
+• Cross-product patterns: SRE team is responsible for multiple products

-• Cross-company pattern: SRE teams are responsible for multiple companies and products
+• Company-wide patterns: The SRE team is responsible for multiple companies and products.

 Three SRE implementation models

-• Embedded typeA model in which specialized roles within an organization (in this case, site reliability engineers) directly participate in and work as a unified team with other teams.
+• Embedded typeA model in which a specialized role within the organization (in this case, a site reliability engineer) directly participates in and works together with other teams.

-• centralizedA model in which SRE teams and functions are centrally managed within an organization and work to improve reliability with a unified perspective and approach.
+• centralizedA model in which SRE teams and functions are centrally managed within the organization, and reliability is improved with a unified perspective and approach.

 • SRE Center of Practice and Platform SRE